cachewerk/relay-docs/docs/1.x/connections.md

 $relay->auth(['username', 'password']);
 ```

-When using Relay’s modern syntax, use the `context` parameter:
+When using Relay’s constructor syntax, use the `context` parameter:

 ```php
 $relay = new Relay(